Best Guide to Breast Pumping For New Mothers

 While searching for the best breast pumps for new mothers, you might come across terms like closed-system pump, open-system pump or overflow protection.
 To help you understand, here’s what these terms stand for:

-1. A closed-system pump: comes with a barrier that prevents milk from getting into the machine, aka, the overflow protection feature.
+This comes with a barrier that prevents milk from getting into the machine, that is, the overflow protection feature9.
 These hospital-grade breast pumps are most hygienic, but their tubes and small pieces can be difficult to sterilize.
+Closed systems are suitable for multiple users (like in NICU)10.

-2. Open-system pumps: don’t have any barriers and let you transfer milk flows through the tubes and other parts into the bottle.
+These don’t have any barriers and let you transfer milk flows through the tubes and other parts into the bottle.
 Since the milk can come in contact with the pumping mechanism, it can be less hygienic.
+Open systems are strictly for single-user use as they cannot be fully sterilized9,10.

-When shopping for a breast pump, you should consider certain factors, including your pumping frequency, whether you use the pump outdoors or indoors, the noise level, weight and replacement parts of the pump and if your health insurance covers breast pumps or not.
+When shopping for a breast pump, you should consider certain factors, including your pumping frequency, whether you use the pump outdoors or indoors, the noise level, weight and replacement parts of the pump and the cost.

 You can find any of these breast pumps at the nearest drugstore, department store, maternity store and online retailers selling maternity products.